MagnusTiberius/solinvictus/README.md

 Q: Why JsonCpp?

 A: JsonCpp provided the features I needed to implement a way of storing meta-data in json format.
 This way, meta-data is decoupled from code.

+Q: File version check?

+A: I needed to pull file version for validating against the current/previous release.